Japan will use sales tax hike revenue to expand welfare spending

-TOKYO (Reuters) - Japan’s government agreed on Tuesday to use revenue from a sales tax increase to boost welfare spending in the coming fiscal year to help citizens in its rapidly aging society cope with higher costs.
+TOKYO, Jan 13 (Reuters) - Japan’s government agreed on Tuesday to use revenue from a sales tax increase to boost welfare spending in the coming fiscal year to help citizens in its rapidly ageing society cope with higher costs.

 Prime Minister Shinzo Abe’s government expects an additional 8 trillion yen ($67.6 billion) in tax revenue for the next fiscal year after raising the nationwide sales tax to 8 percent from 5 percent in April 2014.